Mary Franson: Child care

 As a former child-care provider, Franson has authored multiple bills on child-care-related issues.
 She was a vocal opponent of an executive order issued by then-Governor Mark Dayton allowing for the unionization of child-care providers.
 In May 2018, Franson called for the state to take action against child-care fraud in Minnesota uncovered by KMSP-TV.
 That same month, Governor Dayton signed into law a bill authored by Franson that unanimously passed both of Minnesota's legislative houses.
 The bill cut regulations on child-care providers that were viewed as burdensome.

 Environment

 On April 20, 2012, Franson objected to the opening prayer on the House floor, where the House Chaplain Rev. Francis Grady mentioned Earth Day and tied it to the Gulf oil spill.
 Franson tweeted that the prayer "may as well been dedicated to 'Mother Earth', coincidence?
 I think not.
 2nd offensive prayer in a month."

 In June 2018, Franson was one of four Republican legislators who secured state funding to help clean up two lakes in Alexandria, Minnesota.

+Free speech

+On September 27, 2024, Franson sued Minnesota Attorney General Keith Ellison, claiming the state's ban on deepfakes and AI-generated content was a violation of the United States' First Amendment protections of political speech and parody.